Mixed Games Review

 This particular segment of the Mixed Game Mastery course wraps up with several videos covering turn and river play.
 Once again, we’re introduced to important stat averages (cbet, fold vs. cbet, donk bet, etc.), which can help you tremendously when using the right poker tools.

-On the turn, we want to be getting value from hands that have the nut portion of the pot locked and some equity for the high.
-If there are no draws, barreling strong made hands and strong combo draws for the high is still the best strategy on the turn as we’re looking to extract value from our hands.
+On the turn, we want to extract value from hands that have the nut portion of the pot locked and some equity for the high.
+If there are no draws, barreling strong-made hands and strong combo draws for the high is still the best strategy, as we’re looking to extract value from our hands.

 omaha eight or better river

-Two videos covering the river play discuss thin value bets, denying your opponents the opportunity to check back when they are unhappy with the river card, but also recognizing spots where the check-call approach is the best way to go.
+Two videos covering the river play discuss thin value bets, denying your opponents the opportunity to check back when they are unhappy with the river card, and recognizing spots where the check-call approach is the best option.

-Finally, the segment wraps up with several videos containing play examples from some high stakes cash games and a WCOOP tournament, which makes for a nice final touch on the series.
-With these videos, different concepts discussed in the lessons are put to the test in a cash game and tournament environments alike, showing the theoretical knowledge in practice.
+Finally, the segment wraps up with several videos containing play examples from some high-stakes cash games and a WCOOP tournament, which makes for a nice final touch on the series.
+In these videos, different concepts discussed in the lessons are put to the test in cash game and tournament environments alike, showing the theoretical knowledge in practice.

 Deuce to Seven Triple Draw Poker Strategy